mdundek/yava/USE.md

       - "{SEND_PREFIX} [CONTACT] a message"
 ```

+__Some explanations:__

-__placeholders__: Can be used to generate training sets with placeholders.
-Rather than creating one example utterance for each variant of a sentance sub section, list those variants in a named placeholder node and reference it in your training utterance.
-Placeholders are injected by using `{...}` syntax.
+__placeholders__: Can be used to generate training sets using placeholders.
+When being trained later on, the NLU component will expand those examples and generate training sets with all possible permutations.
+List those variants in a named `placeholder` node and reference it in your training utterance.
+Placeholders are specified by using the `{...}` syntax.

 __entities__: Just like placeholders, but for Entities you would like to detect in your text.
-Entities are injected by using `[...]` syntax.
+Entities are specified by using the `[...]` syntax.
+By default, the NER engine will also extract common entities such as `dates`, `numbers`, `currencies` etc .
+You do not need to ask for those explicitely.

 __intents__: List your intents here, and provide samples utterances that a user might ask.
 Tag the Entities in those utterances to train the engine so that it can recognize them.

----
+### Train model for NLU Light<a name="nlulighttrain"></a>

 To train your model, you will have to use the appropriate docker image.
-Please read on for more details.

-### Train model for NLU Light<a name="nlulighttrain"></a>
+In this case, the image would be `md76/yava-nlu-light:0.9.1-arm` if training on a Raspberry Pi, or the image `md76/yava-nlu-light:0.9.1` if training on a AMD64 based machine.
+NLU light is fast enougth to train on the Raspberry Pi directly, so I would just stick to the first variant for simplicity.

-Once you have finished your training set definitions, run the following command from the root of this repository:
+Once you have finished your training set definitions, run the following command from the root of this repository to train your model:

 ```shell
 docker run --rm \